Neuroscience Research at McLean

 Although this work has not cured schizophrenia, it has allowed clinicians to effectively and proactively treat some of the negative symptoms that emerge prior to the first psychotic break, and it has completely changed the way scientists at all levels view the potential root causes of schizophrenia.
 Overall, Dr. Coyle’s work has already improved treatment outcomes while at the same time stimulating future basic neuroscience research into how NMDA receptor dysfunction may be at the root of schizophrenia.

-“Research and clinical treatment take place side by side at McLean, enabling cross-collaboration and facilitation of scientific discoveries that have true meaning for the conditions we treat.”– Bill Carlezon, PhD, chief of the Phyllis and Jerome Lyle Rappaport Center of Excellence in Basic Neuroscience Research
+“Research and clinical treatment take place side by side at McLean, enabling cross-collaboration and facilitation of scientific discoveries that have true meaning for the conditions we treat.”– Bill Carlezon, PhD, chief of the Jerry and Phyllis Rappaport Center of Excellence in Basic Neuroscience Research

 Elena Chartoff, PhD: Exploring Gender Differences in Addiction